Eternal black holes and temporal quantum correlations: Equivalence of space correlations and time correlations

-Now, the first step in finding the analog of the maximally entangled state in Eq.(1) in the temporal context we should write down the partial transpose $\rho^{T_L}$ that would represent the quantum state of temporal correlations.
+The first step in finding the analogue of the maximally entangled state in Eq.(1) in the temporal context we should write down the partial transpose $\rho^{T_L}$ that represents the quantum state of temporal correlations.
 Thus, using the pure state $\rho$ we can express the partial transpose as: